eclipse-ibeji/ibeji/docs/design/README.md

 ### Unsubscribe

-Unsubscribe from a resource's data feed.
+Unsubscribe from an entity's data feed.

 #### Request

-- id - The resource's id.
+- entity_id - The property's id.
-- uri - The uri for the endpoint where the data feed should no longer be delivered.
+- consumer_uri - The uri for the consumer endpoint where the data feed should no longer be delivered.

 #### Response